 macOS 10.12 Sierra has been plagued with PDF problems.
 First, there were problems with PDFs created using ScanSnap scanners, but those issues turned out to be relatively mild and Apple addressed them in the 10.12.1 update.

-For more information, read the TidBITS article Sierra PDF Problems Get Worse in 10.12.2.
+For more about this problem, read the TidBITS article Sierra PDF Problems Get Worse in 10.12.2.